 We hope that the case study at Whittington Hospital has given you a clear picture of how NMR can benefit your building.

-If you want to use safe and reliable water for a long time, look no further than NMR Pipetector!
+If you want to use safe and reliable water for a long time, look no further than Pipetector!